Things to do before Barbados Vacation

-NOTE: Most official buildings such as the Immigration Department require you cover your shoulders in order to enter – make sure you pack something that will suit this requirement to avoid being turned away.
+NOTE: Most official buildings such as the Immigration Department require you to cover your shoulders to enter – make sure you pack something that will suit this requirement to avoid being turned away.

 5. Pack Sunscreen

-Given the sunny nature of the island, ensure you pack plenty of sunscreen.
-We recommend you wear high factor like 45 or 50, even on overcast days.
-It would be a shame to ruin your holiday with sunstroke or sunburn so make sure you wear a hat, your sunscreen and drink plenty of water throughout the day.
+Given the sunny nature of the island, ensure you pack plenty of sunscreens.
+We recommend you wear a high factor-like 45 or 50, even on overcast days.
+It would be a shame to ruin your holiday with sunstroke or sunburn, so make sure you wear a hat, your sunscreen and drink plenty of water throughout the day.

 6. Plan For Mosquitos

-To prepare yourself, try taking Vitamin B and garlic capsules for a few weeks before your holiday – they are supposed to act as natural mosquito repellent.
-For the more conventional traveller, it’s worth noting you can get mosquito candles, coils, sprays and skin repellents in most supermarkets, convenience stores and pharmacies on the island so you don’t necessarily need to pack these items.
-Whilst you’re here, you can also try sleeping under a mosquito net and/or spray your room with repellent at least 30 minutes before you intend to re-enter.
+To prepare yourself, try taking Vitamin B and garlic capsules for a few weeks before your holiday – they are supposed to act as a natural mosquito repellent.
+For the more conventional traveler, it’s worth noting you can get mosquito candles, coils, sprays, and skin repellents in most supermarkets, convenience stores, and pharmacies on the island, so you don’t necessarily need to pack these items.
+While you are here, you can also try sleeping under a mosquito net and spray your room with repellent at least 30 minutes before you intend to re-enter.
 Another alternative is the neem tree – it’s said that if you plant neem around your house, it will naturally repel mosquitos.

-TIP: Wearing longer sleeves and pants during the most active mosquito times will also help to limit the amount of bites you may get.
+TIP: Wearing longer sleeves and pants during the most active mosquito times will also help to limit the number of bites you may get.

-There are big savings to be made by buying duty free items on your holiday.
-There’s great duty free shopping in Bridgetown, and in most of the tourist areas on the island.
-Why not take a trip to Diamonds International, The Royal Shop or Little Switzerland, where you can buy various luxury items, all at duty free prices?!
-If you know you’re tempted to shop, make sure you make allowances in your budget for these potential duty free holiday purchases.
+There are significant savings to be made by buying duty-free items on your holiday.
+There’s excellent duty-free shopping in Bridgetown and most of the tourist areas on the island.
+Why not take a trip to The Royal Shop or Colombian Emeralds International, where you can buy various luxury items, all at duty-free prices?!
+If you know you’re tempted to shop, make sure you make allowances in your budget for these potential duty-free holiday purchases.

 8. Book A Restaurant and Plan To Sample The Local Food

-Barbados hosts some of the world’s finest restaurants and no matter what your budget you should allow money for at least one special meal in paradise.
-For fine dining restaurants, you can expect to pay at least $150 Barbados Dollars per head however an average meal out may cost around $60 Barbados Dollars per head.
+Barbados hosts some of the world’s finest restaurants, and no matter what your budget, you should allow money for at least one special meal in paradise.
+You can expect to pay at least $150 Barbados Dollars per head; however, an average meal out may cost around $60 Barbados Dollars per head.
 Of course, this can be as low as $20 if you eat somewhere like the infamous Oistins Fish Fry or a local rum shop.
-If you’re on a very strict budget, some of the food vans or individual food vendors sell various treats on the street for as little as $5.
-Otherwise, head to the market for cheaper fresh produce and try your hand at some home cooked Bajan delicacies!
+If you’re on a stringent budget, some food vans or individual food vendors sell various treats on the street for as little as $5.
+Otherwise, head to the market for cheaper fresh produce and try your hand at some home-cooked Bajan delicacies!

 9. Plan Your Sightseeing

-There are a number of great tourist attractions in Barbados – take your time to research in advance what things may be of interest to you whilst you’re on holidays.
-From lush tropical gardens to deserted beaches, our sightseeing section has information to help you decide and provides contact details for tour operators so you have the convenience of booking direct, before you arrive in Barbados.
+There are several great tourist attractions in Barbados – take your time to research in advance what things may be of interest to you while you’re on holiday.
+From lush tropical gardens to deserted beaches, our sightseeing section has information to help you decide and provides contact details for tour operators.
+Hence, you have the convenience of booking directly before you arrive in Barbados.

 You may wish to consider hiring a car for all, or at least part, of your Barbados holiday.
-Although the island has a reasonable and reliable public transport system, it’s nice to have your own transport to move around, see the sights, and maybe get to those harder to reach places on the island.
+Although the island has a good and reliable public transport system, it’s nice to have your transport to move around, see the sights, and maybe get to those harder-to-reach places on the island.